 One of the biggest challenges for any brand is to consistently deliver on all the brand promises.
 Successful brands are those that create supportive organizational and operational structures that facilitate the implementation of strategies to deliver on the promises.
 However, delivering on brand promises involves multiple dimensions in the case of luxury brands.
 Not only do luxury brands need to consistently deliver on the promise of symbolic value, but they also will need to project consistency and continuity in every possible touch point.

-Add to this, given the external shocks in terms of global recession leading customers to cut down on their luxury products, they are also forced to compete on non-luxury brands, many time on the price front.
+To add to this, given the external shocks in terms of global recession leading customers to cut down on their luxury products, they are also forced to compete on non-luxury brands, many time on the price front.
+In fact, many luxury and high-fashion brands have not been immune to this as we see many companies creating sub-brands in their brand architecture to capitalize on and cater to the lower-priced customer segment.
 In such situations, it becomes even more important for luxury brands to solely focus on highlighting the symbolic value through brand experiences than being inconsistent to its brand promise of high value.

 For example, the recent recession and global downturn was a huge challenge for luxury brands as customers may postpone spending money on luxury purchases.
 However, the most successful of luxury brands are not right away getting involved in a price war.
 Louis Vuitton is a good example of this as the brand is never on sale, and any surplus merchandise is destroyed systematically to avoid dilution of the brand equity.
 Maintaining their focus on superior value and unique brand experience across time and space is an important part of uncompromising delivery of brand promise.